instruct-rb/instruct/SCRATCHPAD.md

 See instruct-structured-output for structured output (instruct-spy depends on this) (baml inspired) See instruct-guard for guardrails to stop prompt injections

+consider raising an error on call if the prompt is missing a gen

   # skip systems prompts
   memory = Instruct::StructuredMemory.new